Sir George Charles Braithwaite, 2nd Bt.1

 M, #175310, b.
 16 January 1825, d.
 20 February 1906

-Sir Charles Henry Rouse-Boughton, 3rd and 11th Bt. was born on 16 January 1825 at Henley Hall, Ludlow, Shropshire, England.1 He was baptised at Bitterley, Shropshire, England.1 He was the son of Sir William Edward Rouse-Boughton, 2nd and 10th Bt. and Charlotte Knight.1 He married Mary Caroline Severne, daughter of John Michael Severne and Anna Maria Wigley, on 23 August 1852 at Thenford, Northamptonshire, England.1 He died on 20 February 1906 at age 81.2
+Sir Charles Henry Rouse-Boughton, 3rd and 11th Bt. was born on 16 January 1825 at Henley Hall, Ludlow, Shropshire, EnglandG.1 He was the son of Sir William Edward Rouse-Boughton, 2nd and 10th Bt. and Charlotte Knight.1 He was baptised at Bitterley, Shropshire, EnglandG.1 He married Mary Caroline Severne, daughter of John Michael Severne and Anna Maria Wigley, on 23 August 1852 at Thenford, Northamptonshire, EnglandG.1 He died on 20 February 1906 at age 81.2

 Children of Sir Charles Henry Rouse-Boughton, 3rd and 11th Bt. and Mary Caroline Severne